Red Varieties for 2020

 *New* Monomakh’s Hat (70 days) This impressive Russian heirloom is named after the crown worn by Russian Tsars.
 Huge heart shaped tomatoes can grow up to 2lbs and are meaty with good taste.
 Very early for a large tomato.
 Outstanding!
 Semi Determinate.

-Mortgage Lifter (71 days) Large (1-2 lbs), meaty and vigorous red beefsteak.
+SOLD OUT Mortgage Lifter (71 days) Large (1-2 lbs), meaty and vigorous red beefsteak.
 Original ‘Radiator Charlie’ strain.
 Legendary tomato developed in the 1930s by M. C. Byles of Logan, West Virginia.
 It is said that he sold his remarkable plants for $1.00 each and paid off his mortgage in six years.
 The fruits are very large, pink, over a pound each and one of the best beefsteak flavours available.
 A good slicer with few seeds.
 Plants are highly productive and disease resistant.
 Indeterminate.

 Moskvitch (60 days) Fruits are early, deep red, and cold tolerant.
 Rich luscious flavour.
 Smooth and globe-shaped, medium sized fruit.
 Indeterminate.